bobleesj/command-line-cheatsheet/README.md

 # Install a specific version of a package
 pip install bob==3.2

-# Build and install your package locally
+# Build and install your package to your environment
 pip install .

 # Build and install locally without using cache